splicebox/eXAlu/README.md

   --yaxis Y_AXIS_MODE   limits of y-axis is fixed to +/-0.3 or adaptive.
 The default is fixed mode
 ```

-The output images are located in ./demo_out/imgs, and the text files with the score change data are located in ./demo_out/tables.
+The output images are created in ./demo_out/imgs/, and the text files with the score change data in ./demo_out/tables/.

 #### Example
-Below is an example that shows how to plot the mutagenesis graphs giving bed or fasta file input,
+Below is an example showing how to plot the mutagenesis graphs given a BED or Fasta file input:
 ```
 conda activate alu_env
 cd test/analysis/mutagenesis